samoyi/note/Theories/Protocal&Standard/InternetProtocolSuite/ApplicationLayer/HTTP/IdentificationAuthorizationAndSecurity/SecureHTTP/HTTPS.md

 ## HTTPS Schemes
 1. Today, secure HTTP is optional.
 Thus, when making a request to a web server, we need a way to tell the web server to perform the secure protocol version of HTTP.
 This is done in the scheme of the URL.
-2. In normal, nonsecure HTTP, the scheme prefix of the URL is http, as in:
+2. In normal, nonsecure HTTP, the scheme prefix of the URL is *http*, as in:
     ```
     http://www.joes-hardware.com/index.html
     ```
-    In the secure HTTPS protocol, the scheme prefix of the URL is https, as in:
+    In the secure HTTPS protocol, the scheme prefix of the URL is *https*, as in:
     ```
     https://cajun-shop.securesites.com/Merchant2/merchant.mv?Store_Code=AGCGS
     ```